 I felt like a mother with a drowning child.
 I could see my daughter being pulled under and I swam out to save her, only to find that I also needed rescuing.
 The undertow was stronger than I could have imagined and it yanked me down as I wrestled to get to my child.
 When I reached her, she fought my attempts to help her.
 She didn’t mean to fight; her flailing was instinctual and she did what she had to do to stay alive.
-So I treaded water and kicked as hard as I could to keep us both afloat while shouting between breaths to those watching on the beach.
+So I trod water and kicked as hard as I could to keep us both afloat while shouting between breaths to those watching on the beach.

 Thank God for Mark.
 He wouldn’t let either of us drown so he stepped in and did what I couldn’t do; he asked for removal.
-He knew that in order to save me, neither of us could save Ashley.
+He knew that to save me, neither of us could save Ashley.
 We would have to allow someone more qualified and better trained to rescue her.
 We would have to watch as they took her away so she could receive the care she needed.
 My husband wrapped his arms around me while I heaved in heavy sobs because I’d failed a child I loved.

 I’d given Ashley everything I could, but it wasn’t enough.
 I was not equipped to give her the tools or support she needed on a long-term basis.
 My perceived failure and abandonment of Ashely led to a mental health meltdown that left me unable to function or care for my children.
 While I’d had mental health challenges in the past, I now believe that the lack of support I received from an entity that is supposed to rescue, triage, and care for children and families is culpable for my health crisis.

 I blame no one person.
 It would be easy for me to place blame on Kaley, but I can’t put the fallout of our situation squarely on her shoulders.
-The reason she lied to us was because she wanted to see Ashley happy and thriving.
+The reason she lied to us was that she wanted to see Ashley happy and thriving.
 She saw our home as a loving and stable environment and wanted that for Ashley.

 Kaley wasn’t good at her job.
 She was disorganized and flighty, but I believe she tried her best to help.
-Kaley’s hands were tied as much, or more, than ours were.
+Kaley’s hands were tied as much, or more than ours were.
 She had to wade through piles of paperwork, laws, policies, and a tangled mess of red tape to accomplish anything.
 She answered to several supervisors and worked with countless other organizations (government and non-profit alike) to place any child on her caseload.
 Like us, Kaley was set up to fail.

 Finally, there is no doubt that our agency shares in the blame for what happened.
 But, I maintain that ours was one of the best in the area.
 I chose it because I’d read their procedures and appreciated the way they cut out some of the policies that troubled me about other agencies.
 They worked for change and I valued their efforts.
 They simply didn’t have the resources to give us help when we needed it.
 Like so many others, our family plummeted through one of the gaping cracks we often hear about in the system.
 What happened to us is a sad example of the failures of the U.S. foster care system and that is where my anger lies.

 I will never, and have never, blamed Ashley for what happened.
-She is more a victim in this disaster than anyone.
+She is more a victim of this disaster than anyone.
 The system further traumatizes children that have already been abused or neglected.
 There is no way around it; that is the truth.